-The returned value of the first call to util/0 or util/1 by a process will on most systems be the CPU utilization since system boot, but this is not guaranteed and the value should therefore be regarded as garbage.
+The returned value of the first call to util/1 by a process will on most systems be the CPU utilization since system boot, but this is not guaranteed and the value should therefore be regarded as garbage.
 This also applies to the first call after a restart of cpu\sup.